ctrimm/trc/macro.md

+###
-' This is all a work in progress- use with caution
+This is all a work in progress- use with caution - written for Microsoft Office 2007 and above.
+###

 	Sub HighlightTargets2()

 		Dim range As range
 		Dim i As Long
 		Dim TargetList

 		' long list of poor resume words
 		TargetList = Array("Agreement", "Ignite", "terms")

 		For i = 0 To UBound(TargetList)

 		' make the entire document the range
 		Set range = ActiveDocument.range

 		With range.Find
 		.Text = TargetList(i)
 		.Format = True
 		.MatchCase = false
 		.MatchWholeWord = False
 		.MatchWildcards = False
 		.MatchSoundsLike = False
 		.MatchAllWordForms = False

 		Do While .Execute(Forward:=True) = True
 			Then MsgBox "Not Found"
 		range.HighlightColorIndex = wdYellow

 		Loop

 		End With
 		Next

 	End Sub